UCOP Human Resources

 "I am pleased to offer you a career appointment as a Technical Editor in the Editing Department for $30.00 an hour.
 This offer includes one-half of your moving expenses and full benefits.
 I'll be happy to answer any questions for you at this time.
 Do you want to consider the offer and call me back, or do you know that you want to accept at this time?"

 Respond to any questions they have, or if you are not sure of the answer, explain that you will research the issue and get right back to them.
 If they need time to consider the offer ask them if can get back to you in a couple of days or a week.
 If they say they expected a higher salary, ask specifically what salary they were expecting or would be willing to accept.
-Explain that you need to discuss this salary with your department and you will get right back to them within a couple of days.
-If that salary is too high for your department, be prepared to counter with a reasonable offer and/or explain to them that the salary is all we can offer at this time.
+Explain that you need to discuss this salary with your department and you will get right back to them within a few days.
+If that salary is too high for your department, be prepared to counter with a reasonable offer or explain to them that the salary is all we can offer at this time.
 It is important not to make promises you cannot keep, and it is standard business practice to negotiate salaries in this manner.
-If they accept, ask what is a reasonable start date for them.
-Let them give reasonable notice but not longer than four weeks unless there are extenuating circumstances.
+If they accept, ask what they feel will be a reasonable start date.
+Let them give a professional notice period, but not longer than four weeks unless there are extenuating circumstances.
 Standard notice is two to three weeks.

 You should never assume a candidate wants to accept a position solely for an increase in pay.
 Many people come to UC for benefits, research opportunities, security of employment, or location near family.